 The cost for a copy is 20 kuna.

-To get the birth certificate of your parents, grandparents or great-grandparents, you have to prove the lineage between you and your family.
-As evidence, you can show your identify card assuming all ancestors connecting you with the relative are already registered in Matica rođenih.
+To get the birth certificate of a relative that is still alive, you have to prove the lineage between you and your family member.
+As evidence, you can show your passport and birth certificate assuming all ancestors connecting you with the relative are already registered in Matica rođenih.
 Alternatively, your relative can give you notarized authorization to get a copy of their birth certificate.

-After you get authorization, you can purchase the certificate at the Registrar office in Croatia or in Croatian Consular office abroad.
+After you get authorization, you can purchase the certificate at Matični ured in Croatia or in Croatian Consular office abroad.

-If your relative is dead and you need his/her birth certificate, it can be purchased at the Registrar office in Croatia or at a Croatian Consular office abroad.
+If your relative is dead and you need his/her birth certificate, it can be purchased at Matični ured in Croatia or at a Croatian Consular office abroad.

-To prove you have a right to it, you must have notarized authorization or show proof of ID so that your connection to the relative can be proved by looking you up in Matica rođenih.
-You can purchase it personally or via person authorized by the notary public.
+To prove you have a right to it, you must show proof of your family connection to the relative that is supported by Matica rođenih records and you will need to explain your purpose for requesting the birth certificate.
+A valid purpose is applying for citizenship based on lineage.
+You can purchase the certificate personally or via person authorized by the notary public.